adairama/AnnotateCells/README.md

 ```

 The authors of Seurat package provided `seurat_annotations`.
 However, we
-will use `RNA_snn_res.0.8` which represents the communities detected
+will use `RNA_snn_res.0.8` instead which was generated and represents
-using Louvain algorithm at a resolution 0.8.
+the communities detected using Louvain algorithm at a resolution 0.8.

 ``` r
 table(pbmc.demo$RNA_snn_res.0.8)